 The Ho Chi Minh City Real Estate Association (HoREA) said over 41 percent of realty projects in Ho Chi Minh City are staying idle, citing the information from the city’s Department of Construction.

-Meanwhile, of the 325 projects under construction, 97 have had to have their construction halted due to land clearance problems, the report said.
+According to the construction department, 502 projects have been suspended or yet to be initiated.
+HoREA said in a report released earlier this month that among 1,219 real estate projects across the city, 405 have not commenced.
+Meanwhile, of the 325 projects under construction, 97 have had to have their construction halted due to land clearance problems, the report said. |